Works are currently not framed.

 Some of my 'lost' projects include:

-I recently completed my practice-based research focuses on lost materials/objects belonging to my culture (a hybridised community in Southeast Asia known as the Peranakans).
-I explored the ideas of absence, memories, and obsolescence through the reimagination and reinterpretation of these objects with the hope of continuing their legacies in our changing world.
-I believe that every material/ object we create, own, or use, inevitably reflect aspects of human thoughts, desires and aspirations.
-It is interesting to see how some materials/ objects have resisted change, or have been modified and shaped by changing attitudes and beliefs over time, while some have faded or are silently fading into the background.
+Through practice-led methodology, I explored the ideas of absence, memories, and obsolescence as I reimagined and reinterpreted selected objects, with the hope to continue their legacies today's world.
+I believe that every object we create, own, or use, inevitably reflect aspects of human thoughts, desires and aspirations.
+It was interesting to see how some materials/ objects have resisted change, or have been modified and shaped by changing attitudes and beliefs over time, while others have faded or are silently fading into the background.